poojarao8/IACS_computes_2019/README.md

-# Welcome to IACS Python summer camp
+# Welcome to IACS Computes!
+HS summer camp

 Hi and welcome to the website for the **IACS Computes!
 HS summer camp**.
 During this camp, students will learn Python programming skills, get to know research challenges for which coding is necessary, and see several real-world applications of coding, including literature analysis, cryptography and data processing.